Why You Should Plan a Weekend in Florence, Alabama

 Whether you’re on a musical tour of the South or getting out of town for the weekend, here are five of our favorite things to do in Florence, Alabama.

-This humble coffee shop has transcended its role to become something more of a city hall.
-Inside you’ll find the city’s creative community mixing and mingling with financial advisors, doctors, professors, and everyone in between talking about their new ambitions and latest projects over cups of powerful Muletown-roasted coffee.
-Owner and chef John Cartwright also has a knack for serving sophisticated sandwiches, salads, and burritos that belie the ultra-affordable prices.
+This humble coffee shop has transcended its functional role to become a place more akin to an alternative city hall.
+Inside you’ll find residents mixing and mingling with financial advisors, doctors, professors, and everyone in between talking about their new ambitions and latest projects over cups of powerful Muletown-roasted coffee.
+Chef-owner John Cartwright also has a knack for serving sophisticated sandwiches, salads, and burritos that belie the ultra-affordable prices.

 Tour Muscle Shoals Sound

 While it might not be in Florence proper, no trip to the Shoals would be complete without a recording studio tour.
 Just a short trip across the river, this studio that produced records and hits like The Rolling Stones’ Sticky Fingers and “I’ll Take You There” by The Staples Singers has recently reopened to visitors (with the help of funding from Dr. Dre’s Beats Electronics) who can now see the entirety of the renovated space including the fabled basement.

 Florence is famously home to fashion designers Billy Reid and Natalie Chanin who both have their eponymous flagship stores in town, which operate as social hubs for locals and visitors.
 Billy Reid recently renovated the back room of their shop into a kitchen and event area where they host chefs from across the country.
 At Alabama Chanin, you’ll find yoga and workshops happening regularly in the hybrid boutique-cafe-factory.